1005 N. Marion St.

 Florida Statutes Section 322.271 and 322.28 govern the “business purpose only” or “employment purpose only” hardship reinstatement after a Florida DUI manslaughter conviction.

-• DUI Manslaughter Conviction with Any Prior DUI Conviction: After a conviction for DUI Manslaughter in Florida, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) is required to impose a mandatory permanent (lifetime) revocation if the driver has any prior DUI conviction.
+• After a conviction for DUI Manslaughter in Florida, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) must impose a mandatory permanent (lifetime) revocation if the driver has any prior DUI conviction.

-• DUI Manslaughter Conviction with No Prior DUI Conviction: If the driver had no prior DUI-related convictions, then the driver may be eligible for hardship reinstatement after five (5) years have passed from the date of revocation and after the period of incarceration ended if the following requirements have been met:
+• Suppose the driver had no prior DUI-related convictions.
+In that case, the driver might be eligible for hardship reinstatement after five (5) years have passed from the date of revocation and after the period of incarceration ended if the following requirements have been met:

 • The driver is required to install the ignition interlock device for a two (2) year period; and